QuentinRa/blog.quentinra.dev/db/sql/manipulation/restriction.rst

 		WHERE attribut IN (valeurs, ...);
 		WHERE attribut IN (Select attribut FROM ...);

+		-- IS ou IS NOT une valeur (par exemple NULL)
+		WHERE attribut IS valeur
+		WHERE attribut IS NOT valeur

 		-- requête SQL retourne au moins une ligne
 		-- NOT EXISTS pour la négation
 		-- exemple plus bas car compliqué